lawrennd/old_talks/_ml/includes/probability-review.md

 $$
 Sometimes I think of this as akin to the way in Python we can write 'keyword arguments' in functions.
 If we use keyword arguments, the ordering of arguments doesn't matter.}

 \notes{We've now introduced conditioning and independence to the notion of probability and computed some conditional probabilities on a practical example The scatter plot of deaths vs year that we created above can be seen as a *joint* probability distribution.
-We represent a joint probability using the notation $P(Y=y, T=t)$ or $P(y, t)$ for short.
-Computing a joint probability is equivalent to answering the simultaneous questions, what's the probability that the number of nurses was over 40 and the number of doctors was 10?
+We represent a joint probability using the notation $P(Y=y, X=x)$ or $P(y, x)$ for short.
+Computing a joint probability is equivalent to answering the simultaneous questions, what's the probability that the number of nurses was over 2 and the number of doctors was 1?
 Or any other question that may occur to us.
 Again we can easily use pandas to ask such questions.}

-\code{year = 10
+\code{num_doctors = 1
-large = (data.num_nurses_fulltime[data.num_doctors_fulltime==year]>40).sum()
+large = (data.num_nurses_fulltime[data.num_doctors_fulltime==num_doctors]>2).sum()
 total_facilities = data.num_nurses_fulltime.count() # this is total number of films
 prob_large = float(large)/float(total_facilities)
-print("Probability of nurses being greater than 40 and number of doctors being", year, "is:", prob_large)}
+print("Probability of nurses being greater than 2 and number of doctors being", num_doctors, "is:", prob_large)}

 \newslide{Normalization}